Freight Shipping from Sacramento to Kansas City

 How much does it cost to ship freight from Sacramento to Kansas City?

-Full truckload (FTL) rates from Sacramento, CA to Kansas City, MO currently range from $4,036-$4,974 for a standard dry van load over the 1,877-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Kansas City, MO currently range $4,036-$4,974 (roughly $2.17-$2.66 per mile over 1,877 miles).
 LTL shipments typically cost $1,232-$1,995 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Kansas City?